brendt/stitcher.io/src/content/blog/2023-06-01-php-version-stats-july-2023.md

 <em class="center small">[Evolution of version usage](/resources/img/blog/version-stats/2023-jul-01.svg)</em>

+It's important to know which PHP versions are currently still supported: PHP 8.2 and PHP 8.1 are still receiving updates.
+PHP 8.0 is still getting security updates until the end of November, this year.
+That means that PHP 7.4 and below don't receive any updates more, and should be considered end of life.

+In total, **that's around 30% of packagist downloads by outdated and insecure version of PHP**.
+At the beginning of this year, that number was closer to 40%, meaning we see a steady decline — a good thing!

 {{ cta:dynamic }}

 Moving on to the all-time overview chart, here you can see the evolution of version usage across time: